 The professionals can be hired in many different scenarios.
 Some people hire OTAs to help take care of their elderly, young, or disabled family members.

 These scenarios may include everything from helping patients with personal hygiene and making coffee to record-keeping, occupations, engaging in their hobbies and many other tasks.

 OTAs are a crucial component within the healthcare industry.
 Those who work as one enjoy helping others and enjoy working in a field that is still rapidly growing.

 Not only that, but OTAs are generally paid very well for their services with a mean annual salary of $58,340.

 Hope We Answered, “Where do Occupational Therapist Assistants Work?”

 Nice job, you made it through our long list of places where occupational therapist assistants work.

 Now, if you aren’t an OTA, you can learn more about the job opportunities to see if the career would be a good fit for you.
-You may also want to learn more about school for occupational therapist assistants.
+You may also want to learn more about local OTA Programs or research online OTA programs.